 If you are an avid coffee lover like me, you know that there is nothing better than coffee flavoured baked goods to go with your morning and afternoon coffee.
 Or on its own - because you simply cannot get enough coffee in a day!

-Coffee is a great ingredient that can be used in many ways in baking to flavour your pastries and desserts like these little Coffee Financiers, creamy Coffee Choux Buns, light Coffee Mousse Cups or even a decadent Mocha Cream Pie.
+Coffee is a great ingredient that can be used in many ways in baking to flavour your pastries and desserts like these little Coffee Financiers, creamy Coffee Choux Buns, light Coffee Mousse Cups, Coffee Cheesecake or even a decadent Mocha Cream Pie.
 But I must admit, added into a loaf cake is probably one of my favourite way to use it!

 This Mocha Loaf Cake is simply made with Instant Coffee Powder and topped with an intense and sweet Espresso Glaze.
 It is such a light, moist and absolutely delicious cake that is also super easy to make in one bowl only and will be ready to eat in less than an hour.

 Perfect for breakfast, morning and afternoon tea, this cappuccino loaf cake is also great as a sweet snack or dessert!

 This Espresso Loaf is made from 7 simple ingredients only:

 - Self-Rising Flour: the easiest type of flour to use as it does not require to add any extra baking powder or soda.
 See FAQs below if you want to use Plain / AP Flour instead.

 - Butter: Unsalted and Melted.
 It is important for the melted butter to be back at room temperature before being added to the batter.

 - Eggs: medium size, at room temperature